gustavqmatic/PiWiFiSetup/README.md

 It was tested on Raspberry Pi 3B+ with debian buster

-If is based on the wonderful work of Jason Burgett <https://github.com/jasbur/RaspiWiFi>
+It is based on the wonderful work of Jason Burgett <https://github.com/jasbur/RaspiWiFi>

 However there are some key differences: